StackVista/stackstate-docs/configure/topology/configure-email-event-notifications.md

             }
    ```

-2. Restart StackState to apply the configuration changes.
+2. Restart Rancher Observability to apply the configuration changes.
-3. You can [manage the event handlers configured for a view](/use/events/manage-event-handlers.md) in the StackState UI right panel **View summary** tab under **Event handlers**.
+3. You can [manage the event handlers configured for a view](/use/events/manage-event-handlers.md) in the Rancher Observability UI right panel **View summary** tab under **Event handlers**.
 {% endtab %}

 {% tab title="Linux" %}
-1. Update the StackState configuration file `application_stackstate.conf` to include SMTP server details:
+1. Update the Rancher Observability configuration file `application_stackstate.conf` to include SMTP server details:

    ```text
     stackstate{